-Applicants to WMCC with previous college credit should submit the following items: Official transcripts and course descriptions from postsecondary institutions previously attended.
-Determination of transfer credit is explained on page 30.
+Applicants to WMCC with previous college credit should submit the following items: Official transcripts and course descriptions from previously attended postsecondary institutions.
+For an explanation of the way transfer credit is determined, go to the Transfer Credit in the Credit for Prior Learning section.